Colchester Institute Skip To Main Content

 Currently, Colchester Institute works with four subcontractors as part of the apprenticeship and adult funded programmes.
 For the apprenticeship provision these are niche areas that Colchester Institute does not currently have the specialist delivery knowledge to run and requires the expertise of subcontractors

-ABA Procurement LtdApprenticeships – New Starts and Carry-in 2024-25CIPS procurement qualifications mandatory to the L3 & L4 Procurement
+ABA Procurement LtdApprenticeships – Carry-in 2025-26CIPS procurement qualifications mandatory to the L3 & L4 Procurement Standards

 Blue SkyApprenticeships